 “I knew I was simply going to have to get a master’s or more and fix this problem,” she says.
 Even though she started the semester on academic probation due to her previous issues, Norris was determined to not just finish, but apply to graduate programs.

 “Applying to graduate school, especially to the U of M and to two very highly competitive programs was a terrifying concept.
 I had no idea if I’d even be accepted,” says Norris, who credits her children for their support and ideas.
 “When I wrote my social issues essay, I knew there was only one person who could truly answer the question, ‘What do we do about this problem of more resources and research for transgender children?’
 So, I asked my transgender child.
 Looking back, I probably should have cited him as a professional resource!
 Wouldn’t that be something?
 Ten years old and already in a research paper!”

-As she looks beyond commencement and to grad school, she shares advice for other first-gen students – from the practical to the heartfelt.
+As she looks beyond commencement and to grad school, she shares advice for other first-gen students.

 “When just getting started – get with your academic advisor.
 There is no point in taking a bunch of classes you don’t need, and your academic advisor can help you with this,” says Norris.
 “My biggest piece of advice from my heart is there is nothing you cannot do, and it is never too late to do it.